kadisonm/obsidian-homework-plugin/README.md

 ![Homework Manager Thumbnail](https://github.com/kadisonm/obsidian-homework-plugin/assets/134670047/e45a888f-8f11-4358-9a81-16c28572f3ca)

-This plugin is not an official Obsidian plugin.
+This plugin is not an official Obsidian plugin and is licensed under the [MIT](https://github.com/kadisonm/obsidian-homework-plugin/blob/master/LICENSE) license.

 To track the development, please visit the [project page](https://github.com/users/kadisonm/projects/3/views/1).